Articles on: Signals and Automation

 Too many positions openedMore positions cannot opened as the limit specified in Max concurrent positions has been reached

-BIFU code: -4003 message: Quantity less than or equal to zero. -- No orders could not be placed: exchange: BYBIF code: 35015 message: Qty not in rangeOrder size is less than the minimum size for the exchange.
+BIFU code: -4003 message: Quantity less than or equal to zero. -- No orders could be placed: exchange: BYBIF code: 35015 message: Qty not in rangeOrder size is less than the minimum size for the exchange.
 Note that order minimums are often higher than those for Spot trading.

-Updated on: 11/05/2023
+Updated on: 20/02/2024

 Was this article helpful?